-The Web Editor is limited to a maximum of 40,000 segments that can be translated in one window and a maximum of 290 open jobs.
+The Editor for Web is limited to a maximum of 40,000 segments that can be translated in one window and a maximum of 290 open jobs.

 A wide range of input methods can be used for inserting Chinese, Japanese, and Korean characters.
 These range from official to custom-made input methods.

-The Web Editor supports the following input methods:
+The Editor for Web supports the following input methods:

 Chinese OS Default

 Japanese OS Default

 Other input methods may not be fully supported.
-Before reporting any problems with CJK in the Web Editor, ensure one of the supported input methods is being used.
+Before reporting any problems with CJK in the Editor for Web, ensure one of the supported input methods is being used.